AutoH-cloud/ha_wtime/README.md

 - **Current Date**: Displays the current date in a user-friendly format.
 - **Time**: Displays the current time, which updates in real-time.
 - **DST Status (Binary Sensor)**: Indicates whether the current time is during Daylight Saving Time (DST).
+- **Current Season**: Displays the current season (Spring, Summer, Fall, or Winter).
-- **Customizable**: Easily adjust the date and time formats to suit your preferences.
+- **Customizable**: Easily adjust the date, time, and season formats to suit your preferences.

 ---